rbergenl/_Alpha/developer/TROUBLESHOOTING.md

 ## MacOS Storage Full

 - Check folders via Terminal with command `du -hs */ | sort -h` (disk utility, human-readable summary and sort by the human-readable column (e.g. 2.2G)).
 Use `du -hs .*` to include hidden folders otherwise visible with `ls -a` or `du -hs *` for just files otherwise visible with `ls -l`.
+    - You can also you Finder.
+Go to View > Show View Options > Calculate All Size.
+    - To show hidden files use CMD+SHIFT+(dot).
+    - To navigate a folder up use CMD+(up).
 - Go through all NodeJS projects and remove the `node_modules` folder.
     - On Mac, use Finder and first search "Documents" for "node_modules".
 Then click the plus sign and filter by Kind is Folder.
 Right click to open each enclosing folder to see in which project it was installed (perhaps go up multiple teams to get out of nested node_modules).
 - NVM: